Success: Depression and

 She continued to alternate office visits with Dr. Schachter

 and Sally Minniefield, coming every 4 to 6 weeks.
-By March 2012 she had
+In two years, she had

 successfully tapered off all three of her medications.